Mikkobelly/Python/EX1.4/README.md

 ## Task Goals

-  - Learn how to work with text files (read and write data into it)
+  - Create recipe_input.py that takes recipes from user and stores the data into a binary file (data.bin)
-  - Learn how to work with binary files that contain more complex data like dictionaries using pickles
+  - Create recipe_search.py that access the binary file (data.bin) and read the data.
+Users enter an ingredient and the script displays every recipe that contains the ingredient
   - Learn how to navigate through directories using the os module
   - Understand handling errors and exception including common error types